elibattistoni/course-be-django/08_Django_Deployment/notes_django_08.md

 We will cover these topics in a mix of clone projects and the "Advanced" Django Topic Sections

+The repo for this exercise can be found at github-django-deployment

 # Django Deployment